 Articles

-Why refs give the Pumas an uneven break Posted over 11 years ago
+Why refs give the Pumas an uneven break Posted about 12 years ago

 It is quite amazing that the IRB still permits referees to conduct tutorials during international rugby matches.
 The refs jabber on incessantly, telling players to release, roll away, get onside, wash the dishes, pick up the kids from school.
 But such a stream of communication creates a clear inequity that the IRB seems willfully oblivious to.